stnolting/neo430/README.md

 "Virtex", "Artix", "ISE" and "Vivado" are trademarks of Xilinx Inc.

 "Cyclone", "Quartus" and "Avalon Bus" are trademarks of Intel Corporation.

+"iCE40 UltraPlus" and "Lattice Radiant" are trademarks of Lattice Semiconductor Corporation.

 "AXI", "AXI4" and "AXI4-Lite" are trademarks of Arm Holdings plc.